datnguyen-tien204/OpennPose-with-RNN/README.md

 This project is freely available for free non-commercial use.
 If it useful you can give 1 star.
 Thanks for using.

 #Exception
-It is strictly forbidden for students of [Tran Quang Khai High School](http://thpttranquangkhai.hungyen.edu.vn/) and all other high school students in Vietnam to copy, quote, citation, use as a scientific research paper, or use this project as their own project under any form.
+This project was created by a former student of [Tran Quang Khai High School](http://thpttranquangkhai.hungyen.edu.vn/), Hung Yen.
+Students of [Tran Quang Khai High School](http://thpttranquangkhai.hungyen.edu.vn/) and all other high school students in Vietnam are prohibited from copying, quoting, using this project as a scientific research paper, or using this project as their own project under any circumstances.